We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - The company does not state whether a healthcare professional reviews the test results.

-- This test is not suitable for children under 6 years of age.
+- This test is not suitable for children under 6 years old.

 Best for a budget: GlutenCHECK Gluten Intolerance Test by NanoRepro

-This is an at-home test for celiac disease that looks for antibodies related to the condition.
+This is an at-home test for celiac disease that looks for antibodies that relate to the condition.

 - Unlike some other tests, GlutenCHECK delivers results in as little as 10 minutes.